rmcomplexity/blog/_posts/2018-01-01-pycon-2018-what-i-learned-as-progcom.md

 I am not entirely sure [yet] what **Mr. Kaplan's** role was on PyCon 2012 but I am *very much grateful* for that article.
 In this article **Mr. Kaplan** invites volunteers to subscribe to the [PyCon Program Committee mailing list][progcom-mailing-list].
 I subscribed and in a few weeks I received a call for action.
 The review process had begun.
-The ProgCom mailing list is open for any member of the community.
+The ProgCom mailing list is open to any member of the community.
 To some of you, this might look a bit strange.
 To the contrary, most conferences' review committee is integrated of members from the community.
-This is great, because it means that PyCon (as many other conferences) are built by your own peers.
+This is great, because it means that PyCon (as many other conferences) is built by your own peers.

 PyCon's review process consist of two main stages. *First Stage* is, what we could call, a *light* filter.
 There is a predefined checklist which all talks must adhere to.
-The *Second Stage* consist of creating multiple groups based on the submitted talks' topics.
+The *Second Stage* consist of creating multiple groups based on topics drawn from the submitted talks.
 Out of each group there is only one talk selected.
 This is done by a collective vote.
 If a reviewer also submitted a talk, they will not be able to neither review their own talk nor vote on the group said talk is placed.
 All of this is possible thanks to all the people who have contributed to PyCon's ProgCom platform.